thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 - At any state, *one and only one* participant is responsible to move the operation forward.
 - Publishing a state to the MQTT command topic, can be seen as passing the baton from one participant to another.
   The mapper creates the **init** state and then lets the other components work.
-  The plugin tell the download has been successful by publishing the **downloaded** state, but do nothing till the domain-specific component has checked the file and move the command state to **install**.
+  The agent tells the download has been successful by publishing the **downloaded** state, but do nothing till the domain-specific component has checked the file and move the command state to **install**.
 - Each software component has to know only *some* states of the whole workflow:
   - the states they are responsible for
   - the states they create to pass the control.
-- The compatibility of two participants, one publishing the state owned by the other, is only defined by the message payload:
+- The compatibility of two participants, one advancing to the new state owned by the other, is only defined by the message payload:
   - all the property fields, required to make progress at some state, must be provided by the previous participant.

 ### Benefits

 The benefits are that:
-- A participant can be substituted by another implementation as long as the substitute implementation is ready to process at least all the state processed by the former implementation.
+- A participant can be substituted by another implementation as long as the substitute implementation is ready to process at least all the states processed by the former implementation.
   - This is the key principle used by thin-edge to provide extensible operation support.
-  - The **tedge-agent** defines the **init**, **downloaded**, **installed** states with no specific behavior beyond proceeding to the next step;
+  - The **tedge-agent** defines the **downloaded** and *installed** states with no specific behavior beyond proceeding to the next step;
     so, a domain specific component can be substituted to add extra checks and actions before moving forward.
 - Extra states and participants can be added as long as each state is owned by one participant.